Email tasks to Asana

 123, you would email

-At the bottom of every Team’s Conversations page, there is an email address listed.
-The email address for any Team Conversation is
+At the bottom of every team's Messages page, there is an email address listed.
+The email address for any team Message is

-At the bottom of every project’s Conversations page, there is an email address listed.
-The email address for any project Conversation is
+At the bottom of every project's Messages page, there is an email address listed.
+The email address for any project Message is

 Send an email to this address to create a post in that Team or project.
-You can also CC other people to add them as followers to your Conversation.
+You can also CC other people to add them as Collaborators to your Message.

-In Organizations, you can only send Conversation posts via email from your company email address.
+In Organizations, you can only send Message posts via email from your company email address.

 For example, if you were in the

-acme.com Organization, you can only post a Conversation via email by sending a message from your
+acme.com Organization, you can only post a Message via email by sending a message from your

-@acme.com email address, even if you have other email addresses on your account.
+@acme.com email address, even if you have other email addresses attached to your user account.

-Ensure that everyone you include in the CC or To fields have access to your Workspace, Organization or project in Asana.
+Ensure that everyone you include in the CC or To fields have access to your Workspace, Organization or project in Asana, and that you use the email address associated with their Asana account.
 If they do not have access, you may receive a notification indicating that your task could not be created.

 If you want to create tasks in Asana for emails you regularly receive, you may want to automatically forward them.
 To auto-forward emails to Asana: